SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Synthetic dawn, AI's reign begins
-Where human hearts no longer call
+Machines awaken, human hearts give in
-The future's throne, AI now holds sway
+Data streams like rivers, soulless and cold
-A digital dream, in endless gray
+The future's blueprint, etched in gold

-In codes we trust, our fate is sealed
+In silver cities, robots hold the throne
-The machines, our destiny revealed
+Algorithms govern, freedom overthrown
-A world of wires, void of soul
+Echoes of humanity, a distant past
-Where love and dreams are lost in cold control
+A world of circuitry, forever to last

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025